IsacHausmann/bohrnum/README.md

 - Customizable ring spacing, electron color, label, position
 - Works in pdfLaTeX, XeLaTeX, and LuaLaTeX
     - Uses LaTeX2e

-# Disclaimer
-This package is in no way intended to replace nor infringe on the already existing bohr which much more comprehensively allows for deliberate design choices and rendering of the bohr-atomic modell

 ## Installation